Makar-Data/China_suicide_analysis-RU/README.md

                       'Trusted_Connection=yes;')

 query = '''
-SELECT Occupation, COUNT(*) AS Amount
+SELECT Education, COUNT(*) AS Amount
 FROM suicide_china
-GROUP BY Occupation
+GROUP BY Education
 ORDER BY Amount DESC;
 '''